apollographql/apollo-server/docs/source/subscriptions.md

 ---

 Apollo Server 2.0 supports GraphQL subscriptions without additional configuration.
-As example we want to display to display a list of post that contains author and comment (Query) and we want to add a post to them (Mutation).
+As example we want to display a list of post that contains author and comment (Query) and we want to add a post to them (Mutation).

 Our schema will be: